Gift cards and vouchers

 Become an unsecured creditor.
 This means registering your claim with the administrator – although as outlined above, there's no guarantee you'll get your cash back so it's best to try Section 75 or chargeback first.

-I've read the warnings but I still want to buy a gift card/voucher for family and friends.
-What's the safest way to do this?
+Still want to buy a gift card/voucher for family and friends?
 If you're adamant you want to get a gift card, your best bet might be to get one which can be redeemed at multiple stores, such as a Love2Shop or One4all voucher.

 Here, if one of the retailers signed up to the scheme goes bust, the recipient will still be able to spend it elsewhere – and they get more choice, anyway.
 However it's not totally risk-free – if the gift card's issuer goes into administration, retailers may refuse its cards.